yhdesai/hacker-roadmap/README.md

 **Reverse engineering** : Reverse engineering, also called back engineering, is the process by which a man-made object is deconstructed to reveal its designs, architecture, or to extract knowledge from the object.
 Similar to scientific research, the only difference being that scientific research is about a natural phenomenon.
 [Wikipedia](https://en.wikipedia.org/wiki/Reverse_engineering)

 **Social engineering** : In the context of information security, it refers to psychological manipulation of people into performing actions or divulging confidential information.
-A type of confidence trick for the purpose of information gathering, fraud, or system access, it differs from a traditional "con" in that it is often one of many steps in a more complex fraud scheme.
+A type of confidence trick for information gathering, fraud, or system access, it differs from a traditional "con" in that it is often one of many steps in a more complex fraud scheme.
 The term "social engineering" as an act of psychological manipulation of a human, is also associated with the social sciences, but its usage has caught on among computer and information security professionals.
 [Wikipedia](https://en.wikipedia.org/wiki/Social_engineering_(security))

 **Threat analyst** : A threat hunter, also called a cybersecurity threat analyst, is a security professional or managed service provider (MSP) that proactively uses manual or machine-assisted techniques to detect security incidents that may elude the grasp of automated systems.
 Threat hunters aim to uncover incidents that an enterprise would otherwise not find out about, providing chief information security officers (CISOs) and chief information officers (CIOs) with an additional line of defense against advanced persistent threats (APTs).
 [SearchCIO](https://searchcio.techtarget.com/definition/threat-hunter-cybersecurity-threat-analyst)